-Credits from Other Institutions

-A student may not receive credit for course work taken at another college or university during any period in which the student specifically has been suspended by Virginia Tech for academic or disciplinary reasons.
+Suspension Based on Consecutive Fall or Spring Semesters with Unsatisfactory Academic Performances.

+Suspension will also be imposed when a student has two consecutive semesters (Fall and Spring) with a term GPA below 2.00.
+A student who is placed on suspension because of consecutive terms with unsatisfactory academic performance at the end of a Fall or Spring semester will be suspended from continued enrollment through the end of the subsequent Spring or Fall semester.
+A student must earn a minimum 2.00 term GPA the first semester back.
+Failure to meet this GPA criterion upon return will result in suspension through the end of the subsequent Fall or Spring semester.

 Readmission

-A student whose GPA is below 2.0 must obtain his dean's approval before returning to school.
+A student whose cumulative GPA is below 2.00 must obtain their dean's approval before returning to school.

-2.3 Appeals
+2.4 Appeals

 Students who are suspended have the right to appeal their suspension to the University Appeals Committee.
 The University Appeals Committee is comprised of the associate deans of undergraduate studies of the academic colleges and one faculty member appointed by the Vice Provost for Undergraduate Academic Affairs.
 Students must complete an academic appeal petition and submit all required documentation to the associate dean of their college by the published college deadline.
 Failure to meet the published deadline may result in the loss of opportunity to appeal.

+If the University Appeals Committee denies an appeal, the student may request further consideration of the academic appeal by the provost's representative.
+The decision of the provost's representative is final and there is no further recourse.

 3.0 Procedures